The Bright Futures quandary persists

 "I still believe that what makes Bright Futures different from any other program regarding financial support for students is the merit-based component," he said.

 Students in need benefit from other support, he said, such as the requirement that 30 percent of university tuition increases be spent on need-based financial aid.
-Bright Futures originally was intended to make state universities too attractive for the state's brightest students to attend schools out of state — and it continues to achieve that goal, he said.
+Bright Futures was originally intended to make it too attractive for the state's brightest students to attend schools out of state and it continues to achieve that goal, he said.

 When Bright Futures was started in 1997, the program received $75 million in Florida Lottery revenue, according to a study done for the James Madison Institute, a free-market think tank in Tallahassee.

 As the number of students receiving scholarships grew to 1.5 million in the 2011-12 fiscal year, the program's costs reached $324.9 million, the study found.

 The two levels of state university scholarships were changed in 2009 from covering 75 or 100 percent of tuition to paying a flat amount that funds a declining share of tuition as tuition rates rise.
 Standards for the program have also been increased.